 District heating is a system for distributing heat between residential and commercial buildings using water in piped networks.

 What are the advantages of distributing heat between buildings instead of each building generating its own heating?

 In theory district heating plants can provide higher efficiencies and lower carbon emissions than local gas boilers.

 The standard approach is to employ a gas-based combined heat and power engine to generate electricity at a central location and recycle the heat from cooling the engine to heat local buildings.
-This may be efficient in winter when heat is required: it can saves energy and reduces carbon emissions compared to a remote gas-powered generating station which wastes all spare heat to the atmosphere to avoid overheating.
+This may be efficient in winter when heat is required: it can save energy and reduces carbon emissions compared to a remote gas-powered generating station which wastes all spare heat to the atmosphere to avoid overheating.

 However, there is a much more direct way to reduce carbon emissions: stop using combustion altogether.
 Heating can be provided by heat pumps in each building which draw heat from a communal district network providing water at ground temperature.